donut28/an-untitled-clicker-game/README.md

 ## Downloading Information
-The file name for any version of the game in the releases tab is `v0.0.release/patched.py` To run the game normally (just clicking on it), you need Python 3.10 or later.
-If you wish to run it on Python 3.9 or earlier, please open the Python 3.9 IDLE application, then open the game file.
+The file name for any version of the game in the releases tab is `v0.0.release/patched.py` To run the game, click on the downloaded file.
+It should run provided you have Python 3.9 or later installed.

 ## Other info